-Quantitative data will be collected from patients via a series of brief questionnaires administered in either electronic or paper form as men progress through the treatment decision-making process.
+electronic or paper form as men progress through the treatment decision-making process.
 The first questionnaire will be completed prior to men participating in the combined clinic.
-Subsequent questionnaires will be administered via paper-based or online surveys completed 1-2 weeks after making a treatment decision, as well as three months and six months after treatment completion, to evaluate both short- and long-term decisional outcomes and how these change over time.
-Assessment time-points were chosen based on literature regarding decisional outcomes, expected treatment outcomes and side effects in men with LPC, and advice from the clinicians collaborating on the study.
+Subsequent questionnaires will be administered via paper-based or online surveys completed 1-2 weeks after making a treatment decision as well as 3 months and 6 months after treatment completion, to evaluate both short-term and long-term decisional outcomes and how these change over time.
+Assessment time-points were chosen based on literature regarding decisional outcomes, expected treatment outcomes and side effects in men with LPC and advice from the clinicians collaborating on the study.
 Table 1 details the measures included at each of the assessment time points.
-In addition to demographic details (age, education level, employment and marital status, country of origin, language spoken at home, previous history of cancer, and previous cancer treatment), the following measures, all validated and widely used in PC decision-making research,23 were selected for inclusion in this study:
+In addition to demographic details (age, education level, employment and marital status, country of origin, language spoken at home, previous history of cancer and previous cancer treatment), the following measures, all validated and widely used in PC decision-making research, were selected for inclusion in this study:

-- The 16-item Decisional Conflict Scale, which assesses uncertainty in choosing options and factors contributing to uncertainty such as feeling uninformed, unclear about personal values and unsupported in decision-making.24 - The single-item Control Preferences Scale, which evaluates patients' preferred and actual involvement in treatment decision-making.25 - The 6-item Satisfaction with Decision Scale, which measures patients' satisfaction with their health care decisions.26 - The 5-item Decision Regret Scale, which evaluates patients' distress or remorse after a health care decision.27
+- ► The 16-item Decisional Conflict Scale, which assesses uncertainty in choosing options and factors contributing to uncertainty such as feeling uninformed, unclear about personal values and unsupported in decision-making. - The single-item Control Preferences Scale, which evaluates patients' preferred and actual involvement in treatment decision-making. - The 6-item Satisfaction with Decision Scale, which measures patients' satisfaction with their healthcare decisions. - ► The 5-item Decision Regret Scale, which evaluates patients' distress or remorse after a healthcare decision.